cometbft/cometbft/docs/references/architecture/adr-115-predictable-block-times.md

 A correct proposer MUST wait until the last block is committed + `next_block_delay` to propose a block.
 A correct validator MUST wait until the last block is committed + `next_block_delay` to start the next height.

+`next_block_delay` is a non-deterministic field (unlike most fields in `FinalizeBlockResponse`), that is: it is not part of the replicated data.
+This means that each node may provide a different value, which is supposed to depend on how longs things are taking at the local node.

+### ABCI application

+In order to leverage this feature most applications need to:

+* use real --wallclock-- time;
+* mandate it's nodes to have synchronized clocks (NTP, or other).
+This is not a big deal since PBTS also requires this.

 ### Specification

 Timeout estimate in the spec should be updated to reflect `next_block_delay`: